Key message: New ideas don't fall from the sky. They arise from knowledge.

 "... chess masters described above considered only a subset of possible chess moves, but those moves were generally superior to the ones considered by the lesser ranked players.
 Experts have not only acquired knowledge, but are also good at retrieving the knowledge that is relevant to a particular task.
 In the language of cognitive scientists, experts’ knowledge is “conditionalized”—it includes a specification of the contexts in which it is useful (Simon, 1980; Glaser, 1992).
 Knowledge that is not conditionalized is often “inert” because it is not activated, even though it is relevant (Whitehead, 1929). ...
 “Textbooks are much more explicit in enunciating the laws of mathematics or of nature than in saying anything about when these laws may be useful in solving problems” (Simon, 1980:92)."
 (National Research Council.
 (2000) How people learn: Brain, mind, experience, and school.
 Washington, DC: National Academy Press, p.
 43)

 Laws (rules) are conditional statements.
-If I want to calculate the area of a rectangle, I can use the formula A = L x W (rule).
+When I want to calculate the area of a rectangle, I can use the formula A = L x W (rule: If I multiply the length by the width, then I get the area).
 But that is only possible if I know the values for L and W (facts).

 "An expert system is a modular program consisting of a knowledge base, an inference engine and a user interface ...
 The knowledge base contains human expertise, which is often expressed in terms of rules and facts.
 Rules are conditional statements that state what action occurs if a specific condition is satisfied. ...
 An "inference engine" applies a reasoning strategy and generates solutions based on the rules in the knowledge base and data collected by the expert system."
 (Taylor, T. and Lubkeman, D. (1989).
 Applications of Knowledge-Based Programming to Power Engineering Problems.
 IEEE Transactions on Power Systems, Vol. 4, No. 1, p.
 345)